-“The Institutional Justice of the Market Process: Entrepreneurship, Increasing Returns, and Income Distribution” (with Rosolino A. Candela and Kaitlyn Woltz).
-In G.P.
+“The Institutional Justice of the Market Process: Entrepreneurship, Increasing Returns, and Income Distribution.,” (with Rosolino A. Candela and Kaitlyn Woltz) In G.P.
 Manish and Stephen C. Miller, eds.
-Income Inequality.
-PUBLISHER, forthcoming.
+Income Inequality, forthcoming.

-“Labor Markets as (Austrian) Factor Markets” (with William J. Luther and Solomon Stein).
-In Bruce Kaufman, ed.
-Models of Labor Markets.
-Stanford CA: Stanford University Press, forthcoming.
+“Labor Markets as (Austrian) Factor Markets,” (with Will Luther and Solomon Stein) In Bruce Kaufman, ed., Models of Labor Markets, Stanford CA: Stanford University Press, forthcoming.

-“Public Choice and Libertarianism” (with Ennio Piano).
-In Roger Congleton and Stephen Voigt, eds.
-Oxford Handbook of Public Choice.
-New York, NY: Oxford University Press, forthcoming.
+"Public Choice and Libertarianism," (with Ennio Piano) In Roger Congleton and Stephen Voigt, eds., Oxford Handbook of Public Choice.
+New York, NY: Oxford University Press, 2019.

-“Liberal Libertarians: Why Libertarianism is a Liberal View” (with Rosolino A. Candela).
-In Jason Brennan, David Schmidtz, and Bas van der Vossen, eds.
-Routledge Handbook on Libertarianism.
-Routledge, forthcoming.
+“Liberal Libertarians: Why Libertarianism is a Liberal View,” (with Rosolino A. Candela) In Jason Brennan, David Schmidtz, and Bas van der Vossen, eds.
+Routledge Handbook on Libertarianism, 2018.

 “Rational Choice As If The Choosers Were Human” (with Rosolino A. Candela).
 In Morris Altman, ed.
 Handbook of Behavioral Economics and Smart Decision-Making: Rational Decision-Making within the Bounds of Reason.
 Northampton, MA: Edward Elgar, 2017, pp. 118-157.